VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 Start with [TCP Socket Sample](getting_started/tcp_socket_sample) to learn how setup a simple socket to communicate with your SpikeSafe.
 Then check out the rest of the samples under [Getting Started](getting_started).

 You will need to modify the specified IP address within a sequence to match the IP address that is physically set on your SpikeSafe's DIP switch.
-In each sequence, the default IP address of 10.0.0.220 is set in the line `ip_address = '10.0.0.220'`.
+In each sequence, the default IP address of 10.0.0.220 is set in the line `ip_address: str = '10.0.0.220'`.

 Each file can be modified to include additional settings and commands to fit individual needs.
 Complete class documentation is available in [spikesafe-python API Overview](spikesafe_python_lib_docs).